NEA

 Music artists that are signed to Domino Recording Company include: Arctic Monkeys, Franz Ferdinand, my bloody valentine, and Wet Leg.

-• I want to expand on this meaning and reflect the unjust expectations placed on women of colour, and those who don't fit the societal norm in regards of appearance.
-Research done by Celeste Curington in The Dating Divide: Race and Desire in the Era of Online Romance suggests that users, across all races, often exhibit anti-Black biases, with white women being described in some studies as particularly exclusionary toward Black users.
+• I want to expand on this meaning and reflect the unjust expectations placed on women who don't fit the societal norm in regards of appearance.
 I want the music video to highlight the ridiculousness of this standard and emphasise the beauty of all regardless of hair, eye, and skin colour.
-I plan to use a group of girls ranging in race and hair colour, and have the blonde girl being depicted as the only one who attracts the affection of the male love interest, simply due to her hair colour and no other features like personality.
+I plan to use a group of girls ranging in race and hair colour, and have the blonde girl being depicted as the only one who attracts the affection of our society, which will be represented through a faceless character, simply due to her hair colour and no other features like personality.

 • Location: music room/recording studio, bedroom, park, bathroom, beach?